Postgraduate and PhD-level funding

 To make sure everything runs smoothly, we advise that you apply for funding before you enrol on your course.
 You don’t need a confirmed place at university to apply for your funding, you can use your preferred choice of course when you apply and then update these details later if needed.

-If you are a UK student, living in England and studying for your first research or taught Master’s level course (leading to a full MA, MSc or MBA qualification) at a university in England, you may be eligible to apply for a Postgraduate loan of up to £10,280 from the Government.
+If you are a UK student, living in England and studying for your first research or taught Master’s level course (leading to a full MA, MSc or MBA qualification) at a university in England, you may be eligible to apply for a Postgraduate loan of up to £11,570 (in academic year 21/22) from the Government.

-Loans may be available if you are studying on either a full-time or a part-time basis, and can be used towards tuition fees, living and course costs.
+Loans may be available if you are studying on either a full-time or a part-time basis, and can be used towards tuition fees, living and course costs; please note, there are no separate postgraduate loans for tuition fees, and living costs.
 Loans are paid directly to you in three instalments during the academic year.
 They are not expected to be repaid until you have finished or left your course and have an income of £21,000 or more per year.

 Loans for PhD-level study

-From 2018/19 academic year, if you are a UK student living in England and beginning a PhD-level course at a university in England, you may be eligible to apply for a PhD loan of up to £25,000 from the Government.
+‘If you are a UK student living in England and beginning a PhD-level course at a university in England, you may be eligible to apply for a PhD loan of up to £27,265(in 21/22 academic year) from the Government.

 For further information, please visit the Find a PhD website.